MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-c5-data-migration.md

 ms.author: bholtorf
 ---

-# <a name="the-c-data-migration-extension" />The C5 Data Migration Extension
+# <a name="the-c5-data-migration-extension" />The C5 Data Migration Extension

 This extension makes it easy to migrate customers, vendors, items, and your general ledger accounts from Microsoft Dynamics C5 2012 to [!INCLUDE[prod_short](includes/prod_short.md)].
 You can also migrate historical entries for general ledger accounts.